ntclark/Common/Readme.md

 ### You must use a specific environment variable to build my projects

+This is, of course, not uncommon.
+However, in my case, it's the one and only thing you should have to do to build my project(s).
+I try to make it as simple as possible thru and thru.
+My hope is that, if you clone this repository, and another that you are interested in, then you should be able to build out of the box.
+No "configure", no make, no make install.
+Granted, I have the luxury of only one platform, and maybe if other's did, their build process would be easy too, I don't know.

-I expect you to define, as a permanent environment variable, the GSYSTEM_HOME environment variable that points to that one and only one location where all of the common files shall be placed.
+I expect you to define, as a permanent environment variable, the GSYSTEM_HOME variable that points to that one and only one location where all of the common files shall be placed.
+Note that "common files" ALSO includes built artifacts, that is, the exes and '.dlls.
+Typically, you should be able to run from that location pretty much for every project.

 Once you have done that and have cloned my [common repository](https://github.com/ntclark/common) (this one) into it, *then* any and all my projects *should* build.